Low Intensity Laser Therapy (LILT)

 Specific types of molecules absorb specific wavelengths of light, both visible and infrared.
 Absorbed radiation produces specific biological effects in tissue, depending upon which types of molecules absorb the light (Karu, 1998).

 Trelles et al reviewed the use of local irradiation with LILT.
-They found this approach elicited the following types of effects: bio stimulatory, analgesic, anti exudative, antihaemorrhagic, anti-inflammatory, antineuralgic, antioedematous, antispasmodic and vasodilatory (among others).
+They found this approach elicited the following types of effects: biostimulatory, analgesic, antiexudative, antihaemorrhagic, antiinflamatory, antineuralgic, antioedematous, antispasmotic and vasodilatory (among others).

-Trelles, et al, (1989) and Muxeneder, (1988) also reviewed the effects of LILT on vertebral pain, headaches, and local immune responses.
-They found the main clinical uses included wound healing, pain control, soft tissue injury, arthropathy and osteopathy, and treatment of existing scars.
+Trelles, et al, (1989) and Muxeneder, (1988) also reviewed the effects of LILT in vertebral pain, headaches and local immune responses.
+They found the main clinical uses included wound healing, pain control, soft tissue injury, arthropathy and osteopathy and treatment of existing scars.
 They observed local irradiation stimulated extremely rapid healing, even of extensive indolent superficial wounds.
 It was considered effective and safe.
 Scarring was minimal.

 According to Mester, et al, (1985) and Muxeneder, (1988), the effects of LILT on wound healing are dramatic.
-They stated, “Many irradiated septic wounds heal as if by the first intention”.
+They stated, “many irradiated septic wounds heal as if by first intention”.

 Clinical Studies

 The earlier lasers were “powered” by gases such as Helium and Neon (He-Ne).
-It was not until the 1980s that semiconductor diode systems became available.
-The most popular of these for clinical use is the gallium arsenide (GaAs) and the gallium aluminum arsenide (GaAlAs).
+It was not until the 1980s that the semiconductor diode systems became available.
+The most popular of these for clinical use are the gallium arsenide (GaAs) and the gallium aluminum arsenide (GaAlAs).
 These superluminous diodes are mounted into a “treatment head” for easy application.
-The emitted light includes far and near ultra-violet, the visual spectrum, and near, mid, and far infrared.
+The emitted light includes far and near ultra-violet, the visual spectrum and near, mid and far infrared.

 Another factor in the photochemical action of LILT is attenuation, or how much light is lost as it travels through tissue.
 This depends upon the ratio between absorption and scattering.
 This ratio varies according to the type of tissue irradiated and the wavelength applied.
 Where light absorption is low, (600 – 1200 nm), scattering predominates.
 In human tissue, scattering tends to be in a forward direction.